Kaelinkes/Countdown-timer-java/README.md

 A simple **console-based countdown timer** written in Java.
 The program allows the user to enter hours, minutes, and seconds, then counts down in real time while updating the display on a **single console line**.
+This program shows my learning of for loops, .flush and thread handling.

 ---